lv1-duck/BLE-Notification-Vibrator/README.md

 ---

 ## Usage
+Note: **The app so far will not prompt you to enable notification access for the application, so you will have to manually enable it in settings.**
 1. Launch the app
 2. Make sure Bluetooth is turned on
 3. Power up your ESP32 device